raymondem42/Meditation-Lamp/README.md

+From an older github account that I lost access to

 # Meditation-Lamp
 A lamp that uses an EEG chip to scan your brainwaves to see if you're really relaxed and yells at you if you're not